1. Take to the mountains

 Ice Climbing on Wye Creek in Queenstown with The North FaceIce climbing, Wye Creek

 Have you ever jumped on a chairlift that keeps going from sunrise to sunset?
-Coronet Peak offers just that.
-The mountain is Queenstown’s urban playground and a short 20-minute drive will see you at the base building ready to carve those turns.
+Coronet Peak offers just that with First Track and Night Ski, just a 20-minute drive from central Queenstown.

-After your day on the mountain, catch the magical alpenglow from the treetops.
-Plunge into the darkness of Queenstown's pine forest and experience the thrill of Ziptrek's Twilight Tour.
-Step blindly into the night from tree houses 20 metres above the valley floor for an unbeatable rush of adrenaline right before dinner!
+After your day on the mountain, catch the magical alpenglow from the treetops on Ziptrek Ecotour's Twilight Tour.
+Get a unique rush of adrenaline as you step blindly into the night from tree houses 20 metres above the valley floor.

-For an adrenaline rush you will never forget, experience the world’s highest cliff jump at Shotover Canyon Swing.
+For an adrenaline rush on another level, experience the world’s highest cliff jump at Shotover Canyon Swing.
 Freefall through the iconic snow-covered canyons before you swing above the icy Shotover River below.
-Looking for other ways to get that famous Queenstown adrenaline rush while also taking in the best of the winter landscapes?
-Try paragliding with Skytrek and leap off the side of Coronet Peak.
-Soar majestically and silently through the sky with epic views of snow-covered mountains and glacial lakes below.

 Ziptrek-Ecotours-Queenstown-Winter-SilhouetteZiptrek Ecotours

-There are so many reasons to visit Queenstown in winter and those reasons don’t stop when the sun goes down.
-The town centre boasts the Southern Hemisphere's most vibrant après-ski scene with over 150 bars and restaurants catering for all.
+Unique Queenstown winter experiences don’t stop when the sun goes down.
+Queenstown's town centre boasts the Southern Hemisphere's most vibrant après-ski scene with over 150 bars and restaurants.

-If you want to try something totally unique for your après ski why not visit an ice bar, a bar totally made of ice?
-Wrap up and explore ice furniture, handmade ice carvings and taste excellent drinks from ice glasses.
+If you want to try something totally unique for your après-ski why not visit an ice bar?
+Explore ice furniture and handmade ice carvings and enjoy drinks from ice glasses.

-Or BYO dinner to a bar with one of Queenstown's best lake views.
-Grab a bite from one of the local eateries nearby like popular street food hangouts Taco Medic or Erik’s Fish and Chips and jump onboard Perky’s Floating Bar where you can bring your own dinner to pair with a glass of Perky's famous mulled wine!
-The perfect spot to soak up the last light of the day.
+Or, BYO dinner at a bar with one of Queenstown's best lake views.
+Grab a takeaway meal from a local eatery nearby like popular, Erik’s Fish and Chips or iconic, Fergburger and jump onboard Perky’s Floating Bar.
+Here you can enjoy your BYO dinner with a glass of Perky's famous mulled wine!
+It's the perfect spot to soak up the last light of the day.

 Winter evening at Perkys Floating Bar with friendsAprès-ski, Perky's Floating Bar

-Backcountry skiing is basically any skiing that is done beyond the boundary of a ski field.
-Generally, backcountry skiers first climb a slope by "skinning" up (climbing skins are applied to the bottom of the ski so they can slide easily uphill) and then skiing back down.
-Trips can be anywhere from a couple of hours to a couple of days, with plenty of backcountry terrain to explore in Queenstown.
-As you can imagine, backcountry skiing is generally tackled by confident and advanced skiers who have completed avalanche safety courses.
-However, it can be also tackled by intermediate level skiers with the assistance of a local backcountry guide.
+Backcountry skiing is any skiing that is done beyond the boundary of a ski field.
+Generally, backcountry skiers first climb a slope by 'skinning up' (climbing skins are applied to the bottom of the ski so they can slide easily uphill) and then skiing back down.
+Trips can be anywhere from a couple of hours to a couple of days - there's acres of backcountry terrain to explore around Queenstown!
+Backcountry skiing is recommended only for confident and advanced skiers who have completed avalanche safety courses.
+However, it can be also tackled by intermediate-level skiers with the assistance of a local backcountry guide.

-Another great way to get out into the backcountry is on a heli-skiing trip, where you'll experience the same incredible terrain and views without the hard work of climbing the mountains yourself.
+Another great way to get out into the backcountry is on a heli-skiing trip.
+You'll experience the same incredible terrain and views without the hard work of climbing the mountains yourself.
 Local operators offer everything from 3-run to 10-run packages, which can be upgraded once you're out there if you're having a particularly good time.

-Fancy a scenic flight to soak in the stunning alpine views?
-Take a scenic fixed-wing plane or helicopter ride transporting you high above the Southern Alps, Lake Whakatipu, and over to Fiordland National Park.
-Land on glaciers en route to the iconic Milford Sound runway and enjoy your time roaming the foreshore or take a Milford Sound cruise before departing back for Queenstown.
+You can also take to the skies on a scenic fixed-wing plane or helicopter ride high above the Southern Alps, Lake Whakatipu, and over to Fiordland National Park.
+There's the option to land on glaciers en route to the iconic Milford Sound runway and enjoy your time roaming the foreshore or take a Milford Sound cruise before departing back for Queenstown.